rastern/umsg/docs/source/userguide.rst

 The approach taken by *umsg* is slightly different.
 It too supports a zero config option inspired by :py:mod:`logging`, and will initialize a logging handler with a default configuration by simply calling the logging method.
 Where *umsg* diverges is in what it instantiates, and where.
-Instead of initializing a :py:class:`~logging.StreamHandler` handler, *umsg* defaults to the more library appropriate :py:class:`~logging.NullHandler`, and initializes it on the *module* itself, not the root logger.
+Instead of initializing a :py:class:`~logging.StreamHandler`, *umsg* defaults to the more library appropriate :py:class:`~logging.NullHandler`, and initializes it on the *module* itself, not the root logger.
 Doing so is important for several reasons.
-This is in point of fact a `recommended behavior <https://docs.python.org/3/howto/logging.html#configuring-logging-for-a-library>`_ for library logging, which honors the idea that "the configuration of handlers is the prerogative of the application developer who uses your library"[#quote1]_.
+This is in point of fact a `recommended behavior <https://docs.python.org/3/howto/logging.html#configuring-logging-for-a-library>`_ for library logging, which honors the idea that "the configuration of handlers is the prerogative of the application developer who uses your library" [#quote1]_.
 Using the :py:class:`~logging.NullHandler` ensures we're not emitting logs the developer may not want, need, or even be aware of.
+It also honors the `Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_ aphorism that explicit is better than implicit, by requiring the developer to be explicit about their logging.

 By using the module level logger, we further isolate the library, or module, logging from unintentionally mucking up the consuming application's logs.
-Logging should be intentional, and explicit.
+Logging should be intentional by design.
 Blindly logging to the root logger negates this.
 Lastly, *umsg* defaults to the :py:const:`logging.INFO` level.
 This is for two reasons.
 First, libraries don't usually emit a lot of general messages, and by isolating to the module, the developer is already required to deliberately